Ion Weibel Instability in the hybrid framework: the optimal resolution: Simulation

 \subsection{2D Simulation}

 To test the maximum allowable resolution, we perform 2D simulations with $M_{\rm A} = 30$ in a $9 \times 9\,d_i^2$ box in the $x$--$z$ plane, with two counterstreaming flows moving along $x$, the background magnetic field oriented along $z$ and different resolutions.
 We then compare these results directly with a full PIC simulation performed under the same conditions, using a realistic mass ratio, $m_{\rm i}/m_{\rm e} = 1836$, and a resolution of 10 cells per $d_e$, which corresponds to 430 cells per $d_i$.
 In Fig.~\ref{fig:2D_simulation} we show the $B_y$ and $B_x$ components generated by the Weibel instability at the same time, $t = 0.6 \, \omega_c^{-1}$, corresponding to the saturation of the linear phase, for hybrid with $N=10$ (a), $N=50$ (b) and full PIC (c).
+These resolutions correspond, respectively, to one case in which the instability is marginally above the required theoretical threshold, and one with a resolution significantly larger than the maximum allowed value.
+In this way, we demonstrate that the limits identified in Equation~\ref{eq:limits} robustly distinguish the range of resolutions that properly capture the physical modes from those that produce unphysical behavior.

 The $N=10$ hybrid simulation closely resembles the full PIC result, with filamentary structures of characteristic size $\sim d_i$.
 The PIC simulation naturally exhibits additional small-scale features due to its higher resolution and the inclusion of electron physics, but the ion-scale structures relevant for shock dynamics are well reproduced.